 Under the previous regulations, permit designations were based primarily on the size and type of operation.
 Oregon’s updated permit designation table in OAR 603-074-0011 introduces more specific thresholds for CAFOs, including multi-species operations and lower limits for the number of confined animals.
 See the table here.
 Additional operations fall under regulatory oversight, and the table provides a more precise framework to determine which require permits.

-A significant addition to the CAFO permitting process is the requirement for a Water Supply Plan (see ORS 603-074-0019).
+A significant addition to the CAFO permitting process is the requirement for a Water Supply Plan (see ORS 603-074-0019) to be submitted with new or renewing applications.
 Producers must now document all sources of fresh water, which will be subject to review by the Oregon Water Resource Department (OWRD).
 The purpose of this new requirement is to ensure the CAFO includes a plan for water use based on authorized uses, and that it will have access to sufficient fresh water for proposed operations.

 The new framework requires more frequent water-quality monitoring and detailed reports.
 Producers must regularly test nutrient levels in nearby water sources and submit findings to state regulators who seek to address concerns that pollution risks are identified and mitigated early.
 This will impose more regulatory burdens on producers, especially smaller producers who may lack economies of scale to support administrative staffing.